Important New Additions to This Event

 The Executive Board of U.S. Chess has added the Denker Champion to its list of qualifiers for the World Youth Championship and the US Junior Closed Championship.
 The qualifying student in case of a tie will be the highest finishing player on tie-breaks who meets the eligibility requirements of the World Youth event for the U.S. Chess Federation delegation.

 All participants must be residents of the state affiliate they represent.
 They must be under the age of 20 on September 1 of the year in which the tournament is held.
-In the recently completed school year, they must have taken at least 50% of their educational instruction during the spring before the Denker using the 9th through 12th grade curriculum.
-The Representative may not be listed as a full-time student at any college.
+In the recently completed school year, they must have taken at least 50% of their educational instruction in an approved 9-12 curriculum.
+The Representative may not be listed as a full-time student at any college or university.
 Proof of eligibility shall be the responsibility of the players and the USCF state official certifying the Representative or Alternate.
 Current US Chess membership is required during this event.

 The Opening Ceremony and 6-round Swiss will consist of the following dates and times: